AmericanRework/Pico-2x-BLDC/README.md

 SimpleFOC is absolutely brilliant.
 Can't recommend enough.
 If you are making bldc controllers they are a great place to start! (https://simplefoc.com/)

+RP2040 / Pi Pico + Earle Philhower core (https://github.com/earlephilhower/arduino-pico) has been rock solid and a joy to work on.

 Thanks to everyone who open sources their work - makes the world a better place.
 Hope my code helps you!

 **Plans/Stuff that's broken, rough order:**